-There are many different types of underlay that work with laminates including:
+There are many diverse types of underlay that work with laminates including:

 The purpose of acoustic underlays is to reduce the transfer of sound through the floor making it a great option for upstairs.

-When warmth is your preference, then thermal underlay is a must.
+When warmth is your preference, then thermal underlay is necessary.
 Thermal underlays can offer a certain degree of thermal insulation, keeping your room warmer for longer.

 Damp Proof Membrane (DPM)

-There are some sub-floors which will need the installation of a damp proof membrane.
+There are some sub-floors which will need the installation of a damp-proof membrane.
 Concrete is just one example.
-The damp proof membrane will prevent moisture from rising up through the floor and causing damage to your laminate.
+The damp proof membrane will prevent moisture from rising through the floor and causing damage to your laminate.

 Trims and Profiles